GlobalCyberAlliance/pdns/pdns/README-dnsdist.md

     * member `unblock(ComboAddress)`: unblock this address
     * member `unblockQName(DNSName [, qtype=255])`: remove this qname from the block list
  * DNSDistProtoBufMessage related:
+    * member `addResponseRR(strQueryName, type, class, ttl, strBlob)`: add a response RR to the protobuf response type message.
     * member `setBytes(bytes)`: set the size of the query
     * member `setEDNSSubnet(Netmask)`: set the EDNS Subnet
+    * member `setProtobufResponseType([sec, uSec])`: change the protobuf message type from a 'query' to 'response', optionally set query time in seconds and fractional micro-seconds
     * member `setQueryTime(sec, usec)`: in a response message, set the time at which the query has been received
     * member `setQuestion(DNSName, qtype, qclass)`: set the question
     * member `setRequestor(ComboAddress)`: set the requestor